1000 GIS Applications & Uses

 789. Prism Maps – Drawing each boundary object as a raised prism, where the height of the prism is relative to the associated data value.
 (Golden Software Map Viewer)

-790. Group Decision Making – Mediating interests and getting valued-concerns in community and society through PGIS.
+790. Group Decision Making – Mediating interests and getting valued concerns in the community and society through PGIS.

-791. Maori Tribe – Recording, organizing, and making available information of traditional values from Maori elders.
+791. Maori Tribe – Recording, organizing, and making available information about traditional values from Maori elders.
 (Maori Tribe Elders)

-792. Human Mobility – Measuring of human mobility using mobile phone records enhanced with GIS data.
+792. Human Mobility – Measuring human mobility using mobile phone records enhanced with GIS data.

 797. Child Abuse – Allocating family service facilities to sites where child abuse is more prevalent.

 798. Soil Types – Modelling soil types through Jenny’s model involving climate, organisms, topography, material, and time.

 799. Soil Grid – Helping agriculture decision-making with ISRIC’s 1km scale soil property and class maps of the world.
 (SoilsGrid)